durrantlab/dimorphite_dl/README.md

     </a>
 </p>

-Dimorphite-DL adds hydrogen atoms to molecular representations, as appropriate for a user-specified pH range.
-It is a fast, accurate, accessible, and modular open-source program for enumerating small-molecule ionization states.
+Dimorphite-DL is a fast, accurate, accessible, and modular open-source program designed for enumerating small-molecule ionization states.

-Users can provide SMILES strings from the command line or via an .smi file.
+It specifically adds or removes hydrogen atoms from molecular representations to achieve the appropriate protonation state for a user-specified pH range.

+Accurate protonation states are crucial in cheminformatics and computational drug discovery, as a molecule's ionization state significantly impacts its physicochemical properties, biological activity, and interactions with targets.
+Dimorphite-DL addresses this by providing a robust solution for preparing molecules for various downstream applications like docking, molecular dynamics, and virtual screening.

 ## Installation

-You can install the latest released version on [PyPI](https://pypi.org/) using the following command.
+You can install the latest released version on [PyPI](https://pypi.org/project/dimorphite-dl/) using the following command.

 ```bash
 pip install dimorphite_dl